yejoon-lee/kr3_rationale/README.md

 ## Result

+Among the two aspects of interpretability, faithfulness doesn't have to be evaluated.
+This is due to the nature of *faithful-by-construction* framework.
+The other aspect, plausibility, requires human evaluation which I couldn’t afford.
+Results below only show the performance of the model, which is also crucial.
+If the prediction is faithful but wrong, what’s the point?

 ### Notes
 - All the performance metrcs are **macro F1**, so *higher-the-better*.
-- All the metrics from the paper are reported from the paper, i.e. not reproduced.
+- All the metrics regarding to *Jain et al., 2020* are reported in the paper, i.e. not reproduced.

 ### **Top-*k*** rationales extracted from attention were **better than random** rationales.
 However, for contiguous rationales, there was no significant difference.